adrienpoly/todomvc_rails_on_stimulus/README.md

 Lots of inspiration from this great project that got me started [A Turbolinks 3 TodoMVC](https://github.com/nateberkopec/todomvc-turbolinks)

-Many thanks for all Q&A in the Stimulus issues
+Many thanks for all Q&A in the Stimulus [issues](https://github.com/stimulusjs/stimulus/issues?q=is%3Aissue+is%3Aclosed)

+[@nowhereman](https://github.com/nowhereman) : for sending a nice [PR](https://github.com/adrienpoly/todomvc_rails_on_stimulus/pull/4) .
+While it hasn't been merged it helped me a lot understanding how Turbolinks, Rails-ujs plays all together